Tom Wolfe Has Died

 If you can find a torrent, I highly recommend Michael Prichard's Books on Tape recording.
 The quality is low but the narration is just exceptional.

-RIP.archagon, over 2 years ago
+RIP.archagon, about 4 years ago

 Tom Wolfe Has Died